vinibol12/job_app_tracker/README.md

    ```

    This will run both unit tests and integration tests.
 The frontend tests use mocks to simulate the backend API.

+## API Documentation

+The application includes Swagger UI for API documentation and testing.
+You can access the Swagger UI in two ways:

+1. **Directly from the browser**: Visit http://localhost:5000/swagger when the backend is running.

+2. **From the frontend application**: Click the "API Documentation" link below the main title.

+Swagger UI provides:
+- A comprehensive list of all available API endpoints
+- Request and response schemas for each endpoint
+- The ability to test API calls directly from the browser
+- Documentation on required parameters and authentication

+This is particularly useful for frontend developers who need to understand the API capabilities, as well as for debugging purposes during development.

 ## Deployment